BadWolf22/JavaRock/README.md

 (Please switch to branch Android-Only for Android information)

 ## Basic Setup
+* Please be sure to allow commands to complete before moving to the next step!

 1. Download [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) on your iOS device.
 1. Tap on this [link](https://testflight.apple.com/join/97i7KM8O) on your iOS device.
 1. Open iSH (downloaded by the link above) and run commands as listed: